-The proposed changes improve LRAPA’s permitting process, improve consistency with DEQ and help maintain a federally approved permitting program.
-The proposed changes are also intended to reduce the amount of time required to permit industrial sources of air pollution while maintaining the same level of environmental protection, and allow LRAPA to focus on additional high priority work to protect air quality in Lane County.
-This is a comprehensive rulemaking package developed by the Lane Regional Air Protection Agency as an outcome of permit streamlining efforts DEQ and LRAPA have conducted.
-The proposed rules are not intended to change the overall stringency of the point source regulatory program but are designed to make the regulatory process simpler and more efficient.

 How will LRAPA/DEQ know the problem has been solved?

 DEQ will know the inconsistencies have been solved when EPA approves incorporation of the proposed changes into the State Implementation Plan.

 Request for other options

 During the public comment period, DEQ requests public comment on whether to consider other options for achieving the rule's substantive goals while reducing negative economic impact of the rule on business.